T. S. Eliot, Ash Wednesday

 Could the poet have declared “there is not enough silence” in 1930?

 How we might long for the noise of that time.
 Yet Eliot’s concern reveals a truth about us.
-We avoid hearing the Word any way we can.
+We have a million muffling ways to avoid hearing the Word.
 In overwork, in our entertainment, in our addiction to politics, in our useless chatter.

 “Teach us to care and not to care,” prays the poet: